-Diagnosis Signs Sepsis Life-threatening organ dysfunction caused by a dysregulated host response to infection Organ dysfunction can be identified as an acute change in total SOFA score of ≥2 points[‡] Septic shock Sepsis in which the underlying circulatory and cellular and/or metabolic abnormalities are marked enough to substantially increase mortality Clinically defined as sepsis with persisting hypotension that requires vasopressors to maintain the mean arterial pressure at ≥65 mmHg and with a serum lactate concentration >2 mmol l-1 Of note, the pr sepsis definition a term that was (SOFA) score is abnormality and renal and neuro resence of organ dysfunction is central and required in the new 2016 consensus n.
-Until then, organ dysfunction was part of the definition of 'severe' sepsis, abandoned in the Sepsis-3 definition. [‡] The sequential organ failure assessment based on six different scores (each classified from 1 to 4 according to increasing d/or severity), one each for the respiratory, cardiovascular, hepatic, coagulation, plogical systems
+Diagnosis Signs Sepsis Life-threatening organ dysfunction caused by a dysregulated host response to infection Organ dysfunction can be identified as an acute change in total SOFA score of ≥2 points[‡] Septic shock Sepsis in which the underlying circulatory and cellular and/or metabolic abnormalities are marked enough to substantially increase mortality Clinically defined as sepsis with persisting hypotension that requires vasopressors to maintain the mean arterial pressure at ≥65 mmHg and with a serum lactate concentration >2 mmoll-1 Of note, the presence of organ dysfunction is central and required in the new 2016 consensus sepsis definition.
+Until then, organ dysfunction was part of the definition of 'severe' sepsis, a term that was abandoned in the Sepsis-3 definition. [‡] The sequential organ failure assessment (SOFA) score is based on six different scores (each classified from 1 to 4 according to increasing abnormality and/or severity), one each for the respiratory, cardiovascular, hepatic, coagulation, renal and neurological systems